The best benefits of lifting weights for serious gains.

 7. Enhances Mood

 While you train, your body releases endorphins which are the hormones responsible for making you feel happy.
 You’ll hardly ever come out of a training session feeling depressed, especially if the workout was good.
 Take advantage of a good lifting opportunity and work to boost your mood so you become happier overall.
+A proven test booster will be a valuable supplement to your stack and will improve overall mood, libido and muscle gains.

 8. Get Better at Visualizing